sap-tutorials/Tutorials/tutorials/abap-websocket-rfc/abap-websocket-rfc.md

 ## Prerequisites
  - Access to an SAP S/4HANA system of at least version 1909
- - Access to an SAP S/4HANA Cloud system
+ - Access to the ABAP environment in a cloud system
  - Access to the communication management apps in SAP Fiori launchpad.
  - Latest version of ABAP Development Tools (ADT) installed with a project for each system.